Antyfreezze/monefy-web-app/README.md

 If run with poetry:

 * `poetry.lock` - file with dependencies and their versions
-to check dependecies tree run command: `poetry show --tree`
+to check dependencies' tree run command: `poetry show --tree`
 * `poetry.toml` - project description.
 Using for orchestrate project and its dependencies

 Provide sensitive data with these commands for Dropbox client: